openstack/charm-designate-bind/src/README.md

     juju deploy designate
     juju add-relation designate designate-bind

+## Recursion and forwarders

+By default, this charm only resolves names in zones managed by Designate.
+You can optionally enable recursion or forwarders to resolve names outside of Designate, such as google.com or archive.ubuntu.com.

+Recursion and forwarders should be enabled with extra care.
+You should also enable ACLs with allowed_nets and/or allowed_recursion_nets.
+Otherwise, the DNS server may be open for anyone which could be used for some attacks as an open resolver.

+For example, when you want to allow DNS clients in local networks only, and use 8.8.8.8 and 8.8.4.4 as upstream DNS servers, You can set charm options like:

+    juju config designate-bind allowed_nets='10.0.0.0/8;172.16.0.0/12;192.168.0.0/16'
+    juju config designate-bind forwarders='8.8.8.8;8.8.4.4'

+Or if you want to use BIND9 set up by the charm as a full-service resolver, set the following options for example:

+    juju config designate-bind allowed_nets='10.0.0.0/8;172.16.0.0/12;192.168.0.0/16'
+    juju config designate-bind recursion=true

 # Network Space support

 This charm supports the use of Juju Network Spaces, allowing the charm